Skip to content

 ]

-Merging the contracts
+Merging the dynamics contracts

 We are ready to start merging the contracts.
 We start by merging the dynamics contracts for each of the robots.
 This contract now holds all the information for possible steps that both robots can take, but it does not ensure no collisions yet.
 Now let's take a look at the contract describing the dynamics for both robots.